SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 ## hyphyper    -448.0817 -600.8911 -295.2723
 ```
 The estimated effect of `hyp` on `bweight`
-controlled for `sex` is thus $-448$ g,
+adjusted for `sex` is thus $-448$ g,
 which is a weighted average of the sex-specific estimates.
 It is slightly different from the unadjusted estimate $-431$ g, indicating
-that there was no essential confounding by `sex`.
+that there was no essential confounding by `sex` in the
+simple comparison of means.
-Note also, that the model that was fitted makes the assumption that
+Note also, that the model being fitted makes the assumption that
 the estimated effect is the same for boys and girls.

 Many people go straight ahead and control for variables which are likely to